Supported Web Browsers for Online Systems Associated with Testing

 ChromeOS

-Table 6 lists the browsers—secure and web—and their associated capability to modify audio settings for Windows.
+Table 6 lists the browsers—secure and web—and their associated capability to modify audio settings for ChromeOS.
 In some cases, the audio files for practice tests will be accessible using a web browser; for Chrome, this must be enabled explicitly.